Fried Wontons

 • Extra crunch.
 Add chopped water chestnuts to the filling for a satisfying texture in every bite.

 • Protein and seafood.
-Swap pork for ground chicken to make chicken wonton.
+Swap pork for ground chicken to make Chicken Wonton.
 You can also use turkey, or even beef, and minced scallop or crab meat instead of shrimp as the filling.

 • Vegetarian.
 Replace the pork and shrimp filling with mushrooms and diced vegetables like bell peppers, carrots, and cabbage for a tasty veggie version.